tvaroska/working/product/interactions/primary_user_journey.md

 **Expectation:** Reliable access regardless of network

 **Offline Features:**
-- Automatic download of saved content
+- Automatic download of saved articles and summaries
-- Offline audio download for queued podcasts
+- Offline content caching for essential reading
 - Clear indication of offline availability
 - Sync when connection restored